-During the year, the Group has adopted the revised financial reporting standards, which are effective for fiscal years beginning on or after January 1, 2023.
+During the year, the Group has adopted the revised financial reporting standards, including the accounting guidances which are effective for fiscal years beginning on or after January 1, 2024.
 These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards with most of the clarification of accounting practices and accounting guidances to users of TFRSs.